tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 20% speedup over the ICU implementation.

-However, this reimplementation of ICU was a lot of work, and there's no guaranteee that it will work for more than just the current version of Unicode supported by Boost.Text.
+However, this reimplementation of ICU was a lot of work, and there's no guarantee that it will work for more than just the current version of Unicode supported by Boost.Text.
 Since ICU and Unicode evolve in lockstep, any reimplementation needs to track changes to the ICU implementation when the Unicode version is updated, and the equivalent change needs to be applied to